Rootkitsmm-zz/OpenVpn-Pool-Overflow/README.md

 successfully exploiting this vulnerability can help attacker to bypass driver singing enforcement in windows and Load Unsigned malicious Driver.
 ****
-OpenVpn Tap Driver use  NdisReadConfiguration for reading  some Configuration from Registry. one of the obvious task before using any function, is you must read it manual
+OpenVpn Tap Driver use  NdisReadConfiguration for reading  some Configuration from Registry. one of the obvious task before using any function, is you must read it's manual

 [NdisReadConfiguration manual](https://msdn.microsoft.com/en-us/library/windows/hardware/ff564511(v=vs.85).aspx )